chinenual/Chinenual-VCV/README.md

 ![module-screenshot](./doc/Tint.png)

-Produce a harmonized pitch from an input chord and melody using Avro Pärt-style tintinnabulation where a harmony note is selected from a reference chord.
+Produce a harmonized pitch from an input chord and melody using Arvo Pärt-style tintinnabulation where a harmony note is selected from a reference chord.
 Pärt's music tends to use simple triads for his tintinnabulation but the module allows you to specify any set of notes